Agriculture and Food Systems (Minor)

 Curriculum & Requirements

-By pursuing a minor in Agriculture and Food Systems, students will gain knowledge of several aspects of agricultural systems.
-The required coursework provides an introduction to sustainable and organic agriculture practices, including an array of strategies to sustainably manage soil, nutrient, water, and genetic resources.
-Students will get more in-depth knowledge of agriculture by taking additional coursework focused on production, management, and/or policy.
+The required coursework for this minor provides an introduction to sustainable and organic agriculture practices, including an array of strategies to sustainably manage soil, nutrient, water, and genetic resources.
+Students gain more in-depth knowledge of agriculture and food systems by selecting from a diverse array of electives focused on production systems, management, and/or policy.

 Electives